IhorHorchakov/spring-mvc-observability/README.md

 Observability is the ability to observe the internal state of a running system from the outside.
 It consists of the three pillars - **logging, metrics and traces**.

-For metrics and traces, Spring uses `Spring Boot Actuator`.
+For metrics and traces Spring uses `Spring Boot Actuator`.
 For logging ...

 ### Metrics and Traces | Spring Boot Actuator